Madhu Kishwar

-Madhu Purnima Kishwar is an Indian academic and a commentator.
+Madhu Purnima Kishwar is an Indian academic and a Hindutva commentator.
 She is currently employed as a chair Professor in the Indian Council of Social Science Research.
 Kishwar along with fellow-academic Ruth Vanita co-founded the journal Manushi.

 Whilst her earlier work were favorably received by the academia and fellow activists, her counterparts disassociated from her post the '90s, once she embraced the ideology of Hindutva.

 She has been awarded the Chameli Devi Jain Award for Outstanding Women Mediaperson in 1985.

 Early life and education

-Kishwar graduated from Miranda House in Delhi, where she was the President of the Student's Union.
+Kishwar was born in 1951 in Delhi, into a family of partition refugees from present-day Pakistan.
+Her father's family came from Lahore, while her mother's came from Peshawar.
+She graduated from Miranda House in Delhi, where she was the President of the Student's Union.
 She received her postgraduate degree in history from Jawaharlal Nehru University in Delhi.

 Career

 She was a professor and a senior fellow at the Centre for the Study of Developing Societies (CSDS), until retiring in 2016.
 Following her retirement, she asserted that the institution was a chaotic fiefdom of the chosen few and alleged that the higher echelons of CSDS were ideologically biased towards left wing politics, and had treated her unfairly for years due to ideological differences, and supposedly, even robbed her of a legitimate government awarded scholarship.
 The institute rejected the allegations.